KelvinZee/supabase-pricing-brief/README.md

 ## Notes on this version

-- Vw Every recommendation is presented as a hypothesis to validate against Supabase's internal data, not a prescription.
+- Every recommendation is presented as a hypothesis to validate against Supabase's internal data, not a prescription.
 - Specific tier prices and quotas are illustrative, benchmarked against external comparables.
 They would require fake-door tests and customer interviews on Supabase data before being defended as final.
-- Sources verified April 2026